IvanUkhov/blog/about.md

 permalink: /about/
 ---

-She sells seashells on the seashore.
+She sells seashells by the seashore.